Visual-TCAV: Concept-based Attribution and Saliency Maps for Post-hoc Explainability in Image Classification: Visual-TCAV

-The concept attribution is a per-concept metric, meaning that two concepts can have significantly different attributions even if they are recognized in the same location of the input image, resulting in similar concept maps.
-This distinction is achieved by focusing not on per-pixel attributions but on the attributions of the activations produced by the neurons responsible for recognizing the concepts.
-Moreover, we can average the concept attribution across multiple input images to measure the overall importance of a concept for a selected class, thus providing a global explanation.
+\paragraph{Interpretation and global aggregation.} The concept attribution is a per-concept metric, meaning that two concepts can have significantly different attributions even if they are recognized in the same location of the input image, resulting in similar concept maps.
+Since concepts may naturally overlap in the same spatial regions, attributions are not meant to form a spatial partition of the image.
+This is natural in CNNs, where multiple channels may activate in the same region while detecting different patterns.
+Furthermore, since concepts can be correlated or hierarchically related (e.g., ``car'' and ``wheel''), concept attributions are not assumed to be additive, and attributions should not be interpreted as a decomposition of the prediction that can be summed across concepts.
+Finally, to obtain a global explanation, we can average the concept attribution across multiple input images to measure the overall importance of a concept for a selected class.
+For instance, we can calculate a global attribution of the ``striped'' concept for the ``zebra'' target class by averaging the attribution of ``striped'' across a large number (e.g., 200) of images containing zebras.